Our question of the month comes in from Anonymous … we’ll just call her Jane Dough:

 5. Eat Out at Restaurants Less Often

 We love going to restaurants in our family.
 You don’t have to cook and you don’t have to clean.
-But if you go out too often, it’s hard to stay healthy and it can lose
+But if you go out too often, it’s hard to stay healthy and it can lose its excitement level.

 Assess your restaurant spending, Jane.
 Can you trim this back by 50% this month and see how much you save?